The implications of technology on contemporary society and culture are core to the research of the Department.

 King's Department of Digital Humanities ranked 1st for research power in REF 2014.

-Current and past projects in the Department of Digital Humanities.
+Explore current and past projects in the Department of Digital Humanities at King's.

 Access a full list of publications by the Department of Digital Humanities.